guitarkeegan/cypress-web-design/content/posts/day2.md

 - Form project groups of 2-4 members.
 - Share individual research findings within groups.
 - Select a project idea to pursue.
-- Begin initial competitive analysis.
+- Begin initial market research and competitive analysis.

 **Activities:**

 1. **Group Formation:**
    - **Team Selection:**
-     - Facilitate the formation of groups based on common interests or complementary skills.
+     - Formation of groups based on common interests or complementary skills.
      - Ensure all students are part of a group.

 2. **Idea Sharing:**
    - **Present Individual Ideas:**
      - Each member presents their three researched problems to the group.
-     - Encourage open discussion and note-taking.
+     - Open discussion and note-taking.

 3. **Idea Evaluation:**
    - **Selection Criteria:**